Ericjung008/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

 ## Introduction
-Due to the high volume of tweets posted everday, Twitter is an excellent source to collect product reviews about Xbox.
-The tweets are then used to assist stakeholders into making insightful decisions to improve customer satisfaction.
+Due to the high volume of tweets posted everyday, Twitter is an excellent source to collect product reviews about Xbox.
+Since Twitter is a social media platform, the data will consist of many internet slang, incomplete information, and misinformation.
+Analyzing these type of data can lead to poor business decisions.
+However, after the raw data is properly handled, tweets can be represented in such a way to assist stakeholders into making insightful decisions and improve customer satisfaction.

 ## Objective
 There are two objectives for this project: